-The anode of the diode can be connected to any DC voltage as well as the regulated output voltage (Figure 1).
+The anode of the diode can be connected to any DC voltage other than the regulated output voltage.
 However, the maximum voltage on the BOOST pin shall not exceed 40 V.

 As shown in Figure 7, the BOOST pin current includes a constant 7.0 mA pre-driver current and base current proportional to switch conducting current.
 A detailed discussion of this current is conducted in Thermal Consideration section.
 A 0.1 μ F capacitor is usually adequate for maintaining the Boost pin voltage during the on time.